huggingface/dataset-viewer/libs/libutils/README.md

 # libutils

-A Python library with common code used by the services: utils, logger, exceptions, types.
+A Python library with common code (utils, logger, exceptions) used by the services.